emmacamille/hb-intro-final-project/README.md

 - At any point during the qualities questions, the user could type "fuck this" and the program will just print a random outcome based on their most recent answer.
 Skills used: lists, dictionaries, modules, conditionals.

-# questions about the qualities of foods
+Questions about the qualities of foods

 sobriety = raw_input("How sober are you?
 Type '1' for sober, '2' for drunk, and '3' for high as a kite:")
 		#just want to save this data for the final outcome sentence